Shuvomoy/blog/_posts/2020-04-13-Knuth-on-work-habits-and-problem-solving-and-happiness.md

 **On unhappiness.** "I mean, if you didn't worry, and if you didn't go through some spells and crises, then you'd be missing a part of life.
 Even though such things aren't pleasant when you're doing them, they are the defining experiences — things to be glad about in retrospect because they happened.
 Otherwise you might be guilty of not feeling guilty!

 On the other hand I've noticed in myself that there were times when my body was telling me to be unhappy, yet I sometimes couldn't readily figure out a reason for any unhappiness.
 I knew that I was feeling "down," but sometimes I had to go back several months to recall  anything that anybody had said to me that might still be making me feel bad.
-One day, when I realized how hard it was to find any reason for my current unhappiness, I thought, "*Wait a minute.
+One day, when I realized how hard it was to find any reason for my current unhappiness, I thought, "Wait a minute.
 I bet this unhappiness is really something chemical, not actually caused by circumstances.*" I began to speculate that my body was programmed to be unhappy a certain percentage of the time, and that hormones or something were the real reason behind moments of mild depression."